vicesoftware/nexjts-supabase-vercel-boilerplate/README.md

 - ⚡ **Next.js 15** with App Router and Turbopack
 - 🗄️ **Supabase** for database, auth, and real-time features
 - 📊 **Real-time health monitoring** widget with SWR
+- 🎯 **Activity tracking** with real-time feeds and direct database operations
 - 🔧 **TypeScript** with comprehensive type safety
 - 🎨 **Tailwind CSS** for modern styling
 - 🚀 **Vercel-ready** deployment configuration